 ADCO Services is licensed to transport your

-sources to a licensed processor where the sources will be removed from their housing units
+sources and even leaking sources to a licensed processor where the sources will be removed from their housing units

 and re-packaged, reducing disposal

 volumes, meaning lower costs to you!
 ADCO Services will then send for recycling

 any remaining wastes such as lead pigs and steel housing units once it has been